Long-Term Homeowner Preparation: How To Ensure Access To Food and Clean Water During Severe Storms

 Developing an Emergency Plan

-People living in hurricane-prone areas know an emergency plan is essential.
-A few items specific to managing your food and water resources:
+People living in hurricane-prone areas know an emergency action plan is essential.
+Emergency distributions after a storm take time to set up and get critical supplies in.
+A few itemsyou’re your plan specific to managing your food and water resources:

-1. Emergency Kit: We know emergency kits contain essentials like flashlights, batteries, a first-aid kit, and necessary medications.
+- Emergency Kit: These kits contain essentials like flashlights, batteries, a first-aid kit, and necessary medications.
 Among these medications are over-the-counter products for managing water- and food-related illnesses.
 Add water sanitizer tablets or filtration for emergency situations.
+Consider adding antibacterial wipes and a flashlight with batteries.

-2. Water Supply: Take into account each family member’s and pet’s needs when stockpiling.
-Remember, you need water for both drinking and sanitation.
+- Water Supply: Take into account each family member’s and pet’s needs when stockpiling.
+Remember, you need at least a three-day supply of water for both drinking and sanitation.
 Portable, collapsable containers you can fill from the tap before a storm event are easy ways to boost your water supply.
 Water the plants with them when clean water access has been restored.

-3. Food Supply: Stock up on non-perishable food items that are high in nutrition and can be consumed with minimal preparation.
+- Food Supply: Stock up on non-perishable food items that are high in nutrition and can be consumed with minimal preparation.
 Plan for scenarios where you can’t cook or have limited water access.
 For example, have canned beans over dried beans, which need to soak in clean water before cooking.
+Pick shelf-stable foods that can last through hurricane season, like canned tuna, peanut butter, energy bars, and dry pasta.
+Just add an opener to your hurricane food kit it you pack any cans.

-4. Cooking Alternatives: Plan for alternative cooking options by including portable stoves or grills as an emergency supply.
+- Cooking Alternatives: Plan for alternative cooking options by including portable stoves or grills as an emergency supply.
 Remember, gas-powered stoves aren’t safe to use in unventilated indoor environments.
+Having canned and pre-packaged foods can minimize the fuel needed to cook.

 Learning About Local Emergency Resources